-The saw motor can be powered by either battery (cordless) or plugged into power outlet (corded).
+A steel-made blade is The saw motor can be powered by either battery (cordless) or plugged into a power outlet (corded).
 The choice depends on how much portability you need.

-Guide rail is foundation of track saw.
-The guide rail length and sturdiness determines how comfortable its going to be to use.
+The guide rail is the foundation of the track saw.
+The guide rail length and sturdiness determine how comfortable it’s going to be to use.

-Have questions about buying a track saw?
+Have a question about buying a track saw?
 Contact us

 Best Track Saw Review

 The Makita Plunge Circular saw includes a soft grip, ergonomic handle with anti-vibration technology for ultimate user comfort.
 It has a powerful 12-AMP motor for an excellent cutting performance on different materials.

 The variable speed control dial lets you match the blade speed at 2000 RPM to 5200 RPM.
 This electronic speed control system keeps the saw at a constant speed under load for smooth cutting.

 It’s a corded saw with a large cutting capacity of 2 -3/16 inches at 90 degrees and 1 – 9/16 inches at 45 degrees for a bevel cut.